MarsonerLaura/DwarfTower/README.md

  > <details>
  >  <summary>Collect Coins</summary>
  >  <div align="center">
- >  Players can collect coins by running through them.
-These coins can be used to buy upgrades for towers.
+ >  Players can gather coins by simply running over them, which can then be utilized to purchase upgrades for their towers.
  >  <br>
  >  <img width="90%" height="auto" src="https://user-images.githubusercontent.com/104200268/229505912-eed1e5df-42a1-4cf4-830d-ad9d248848bb.gif">
  >  </div>